patchlevel/event-sourcing/docs/pages/subscription.md

 !!! warning

-    A teardown can only be performed for a subscription if the subscriber with that subscriber ID still exists.
+    A teardown can only be performed for a subscription if the code for the subscriber with that subscriber ID still exists.
+    A another option is to use the `Cleanup` option.

 !!! note